bnchrch/bnchrch/README.md

 ![](https://i.imgur.com/RCHxTBK.jpg)
 ## Hi!
 My name's Ben

 I'm a Remote Engineer based in Los Angeles though I work exclusively remote.
-I've led several engineering teams & worked with some awesome companies including Uber, Facebook & Lonely Planet.
+I've led several engineering teams & worked with some awesome companies including `Uber`, `Facebook` & `Lonely Planet`.

 I currently head up a small consultancy called [ShipWithUs](https://www.shipwithus.io/) which works hard to give our clients a meaningful competitive advantage over their markets using tools which we believe are the future of development.
 React Native, GraphQL, Next.js and Elixir to name a few.